-Protocol - What you must do Guidance - How you should do it Educational records and reports for school-age children, including IEPs (when appropriate), must be maintained and updated annually.
-Written assessments, including: Any assessments of relatives or kin who may be considered as a potential placement resource for the child; and Assessments for consideration of a child for Independent Living, including the Transitional Living Plan, must be included.
-Interstate Compact documents All required documentation for accessing the Interstate Compact must be included.
-Correspondence Letters of attempts to contact parents, relatives, and/or kin; reminder letters of scheduled visits and reviews; and referral letters to service providers must be carefully maintained.
-Copies of notifications to participants in the PPR meetings must be maintained in the child's record.
-Correspondence letters constitute legal evidence and document attempts to contact absent parents and attempts to provide services.
-Maintaining correspondence from parents, relatives, and kin document the family's response to these attempts.
-DOCUMENTATION Documentation must reflect the following: The dates and content of the county child welfare worker's face-to-face and telephone contacts with the child, the parents, the foster parents or other caregivers, and collaterals.
-Progress the county child welfare worker is making in providing the services reflected in the Permanency Planning Family Services Agreement.
-This documentation is important Documentation should assist in tracking progress toward the case goal, guiding service delivery and decision-making, and pointing out when the case goal may need revision. to show reasonable efforts toward reunification or another identified permanent plan are being made.
+Protocol - W Vhat you must do Guidance - How you should do it Educational records and reports for school-age children, including IEPs (when appropriate), must be maintained and updated annually. • Inter Any assessments of relatives or kin who may be considered as a potential placement resource for the child; and Assessments for consideration of a child for Independent Living, including the Transitional Living Plan, must be included. rstate Compact documents All required documentation for accessing the Interstate Compact must be included. respondence Letters of attempts to contact parents, relatives, and/or kin; reminder letters of scheduled visits and reviews; and referral letters to service providers must be carefully maintained. retifications to participants in the PPR meetings must be maintained in the child's Correspondence letters constitute legal evidence and document attempts to contact absent parents and attempts to provide services.
+Maintaining correspondence from parents, relatives, and kin document the family's response to these attempts. • The CATION cion must reflect the following: dates and content of the county child welfare worker's face-to-face and telephone cacts with the child, the parents, the foster parents or other caregivers, and collaterals.
+Documentation should assist in tracking progress toward the case goal, guiding service delivery and decision-making, and pointing out when the case the I to sh gress the county child welfare worker is making in providing the services reflected in Permanency Planning Family Services Agreement.
+This documentation is important now reasonable efforts toward reunification or another identified permanent plan being made. goal may need revision.
 Documentation should reflect the frequency of county child welfare worker visits (monthly contact